davisjam/vuln-regex-detector/src/cache/client/npm/README.md

 ## Optimizations

 This module maintains a persistent local cache stored in `os.tmpdir()` to reduce the number of HTTP queries.
+The length of time that a result will be stored in the cache before another HTTP query is required is governed by the expirationTime parameter.

 ## Privacy